neildhir/neildhir.github.io/_pages/ciig.md

 - **When?** Mostly every month.
 Times and dates may vary.
 The most up-to-date schedule can be found below.
 - **How to stay tuned?** Please subscribe to the [mailing list](https://www.jiscmail.ac.uk/cgi-bin/wa-jisc.exe?SUBED1=CIIG&A=1).
 - **Do you have a calendar which I can subscribe to?** You bet!
 Scroll to the bottom of this page.
+- **Will the talks be recorded?** No, but the slides will be made available on this website.

 ## Other causal inference seminar series